MQushaym/AI-GRC-Assistant-backend-2025/README.md

 -----

-# 🤖 AI-GRC-Assistant-Backend-2025 (Core RAG Service)
+# 🤖 AI-GRC-Assistant-Backend-2025

 ## 🌟 Project Overview

-The **AI-GRC-Assistant-Backend** is a high-performance, containerized service designed to provide authoritative and context-aware compliance answers based on official regulatory documents.
-This core service utilizes a **Retrieval-Augmented Generation (RAG)** architecture with **FastAPI** to serve secure, scalable, and factually grounded GRC advisories.

-This project functions as the primary computational and knowledge layer, demonstrating a **Microservices Architecture** by operating independently of the frontend.
+The **AI-GRC-Assistant-Backend** is a critical solution developed to address the complexity of Cybersecurity Governance, Risk, and Compliance (GRC) in the context of Saudi Arabia's **Vision 2030** digital transformation efforts.

+**Problem:** Organizations struggle with interpreting and manually assessing compliance against detailed, technical regulations like the NCA's Essential Cybersecurity Controls (ECC).
+Manual reviews are slow and inconsistent.

+**Solution:** This service implements a highly reliable **Retrieval-Augmented Generation (RAG)** architecture using **FastAPI**.
+It leverages Large Language Models (LLMs) and a specialized Vector Database (ChromaDB) to ground all advisory responses directly in the official NCA ECC documentation.

+This microservice ensures real-time, accurate, and scalable GRC advisory, enabling fast, informed compliance self-assessments.

 -----